lee-janice/-lee-janice.github.io-/content/posts/essays/psychology/towards-a-cccm.md

 structure is clear, stable, and well-organized than if it is vague, unreliable, or disordered (Ausubel, 1968, 2000).
 This hypothesis has been put to the test through studies of Ausubel’s (1960) advance organizers (AOs), with the fundamental conjecture being that the organizer provides an anchoring structure for the incorporation of new ideas and thus facilitates meaningful learning.
-The initial outlook for the hypothesis was favorable: in his inaugural paper on AOs, Ausubel (1960) reported that undergraduate students who received an expository AO on metallurgy outperformed those who were administered a historical passage on the same topic.
+The initial outlook for this hypothesis was favorable: in his inaugural paper on AOs, Ausubel (1960) reported that undergraduate students who received an expository AO on metallurgy outperformed those who were administered a historical passage on the same topic.
 Four subsequent studies demonstrated similar results in favor of AOs (Ausubel & Fitzgerald, 1961, 1962; Fitzgerald & Ausbel, 1963; Ausubel & Youssef, 1965).